what causes swim bladder disease in angelfish?

 Dropsy Or Swim Bladder Disease

 It’s easy for new fish-keepers to misdiagnose their angelfish with dropsy.
 Both dropsy and swim bladder disease will cause your fish to float oddly or swim erratically.
-However, dropsy has clear symptoms that set it apart:

-• Your fish will have pine-coned scales that protrude from its body
+• Your fish will have pine-coned scales that protrude from its body.

-• It will heavily bloat and be unable to eat
+• It will heavily bloat and be unable to eat.

-Dropsy is rather easy to treat, although it’s fatal if you don’t address it quickly.
+Dropsy is relatively easy to treat, although it’s fatal if you don’t address it quickly.
 It’s a kidney disease that will shut down your fish’s organs.
 If you notice the above symptoms, you can treat the fish with Epsom salt and a mild dose of kanaplex.

 Can Fish Die From Swim Bladder Disease?

-As noted by Midland Veterinary Surgery, there are several terminal illnesses that trigger swim bladder disease.
+According to the Midland Veterinary Surgery, several terminal illnesses trigger swim bladder disease.
 Severe constipation or infection may be one of these issues.
-On its own, swim bladder disease will make it extremely difficult for the fish to:

-• Swim
+• Swim.

-• Eat
+• Eat.

-• Breathe
+• Breathe.

 How To Treat Swim Bladder Disease